lkj000/amapiano-ai-app/docs/APP_OVERVIEW.md

 ## What is Amapiano AI?

 Amapiano AI is the world's first artificial intelligence platform specifically designed for creating, analyzing, and exploring amapiano music.
 It combines cutting-edge AI technology with deep cultural understanding to provide an authentic, comprehensive tool for amapiano music production, education, and cultural preservation.
+It features a full-fledged Digital Audio Workstation (DAW) that rivals industry standards, tailored specifically for the nuances of amapiano production.

 ## The Complete Application Experience

 ### Core Functionality Overview

+#### 1. Professional Amapiano Digital Audio Workstation (DAW)
+- **Full-featured Production Environment**: A complete, professional-grade DAW comparable to Logic Pro or Ableton Live, but with a workflow and toolset optimized for amapiano and private school amapiano.
+- **Multi-track Timeline**: Arrange audio clips, MIDI patterns, and loops with advanced editing tools like quantization, time-stretching, and automation.
+- **AI-Powered Virtual Instruments**: Includes a signature **Log Drum Synthesizer** with authentic sound modeling, an advanced piano roll with amapiano chord generation, and a suite of culturally authentic virtual instruments.
+- **Amapiano-Specific Mixing Console**: A professional mixing environment with channel strips, EQs, compressors, and a suite of effects (e.g., "Shaker Groove Engine," "3D Imager") designed for the amapiano sound palette.
+- **Seamless AI Integration**: An "AI Assistant" panel allows users to generate patterns, loops, and even entire song sections directly into the DAW timeline based on the current project context.

-#### 1. Advanced AI Music Generation & Transformation
+#### 2. Advanced AI Music Generation & Transformation
 - **Generate from Prompt**: Create complete amapiano tracks from natural language descriptions with sophisticated customization options including BPM, key signature, mood, duration, and advanced arrangement controls.
 - **Remix from Source**: Generate new tracks inspired by analyzed audio from any source (YouTube, TikTok, local files), using the source's musical characteristics as creative inspiration while following new prompts.
 - **Amapianorize Engine**: Revolutionary feature that transforms any analyzed audio/video file into authentic amapiano style with customizable intensity levels, vocal preservation options, and detailed transformation controls.